wavefrontHQ/docs/pages/doc/integrations_pcf_alerts.md

 While a drop in gorouter.total_routes or an increase in `gorouter.ms_since_last_registry_update` helps to surface that the issue may already be occurring, alerting on `gorouter.file_descriptors` indicates that such an issue is impending.

 The Gorouter limits the number of file descriptors to 100,000 per job.
 Once the limit is met, the Gorouter is unable to establish any new connections.
-To reduce the risk of DDoS attacks, Pivotal recommends doing one or both of the following:
+To reduce the risk of DDoS attacks, VMware recommends doing one or both of the following:
 * Within PAS, set Maximum connections per back end to define how many requests can be routed to any particular app instance.
 This prevents a single app from using all Gorouter connections.
 The value specified should be determined by the operator based on the use cases for that foundation.
-For example, Pivotal sets the number of connections to 500 for Pivotal Web Services.
+For example, VM sets the number of connections to 500 for Pivotal Web Services.
 * Add rate limiting at the load balancer level.

 ## PAS Gorouter Handling Latency